The Iron Petticoat: Critical reception

 The Iron Petticoat was a critical failure when it was released in December 1956 in the United States.
 Bosley Crowther of The New York Times, noting that Hecht had disavowed his work on the film, summed up many of the critical appraisals: "'The Iron Petticoat', which encloses Katharine Hepburn and Bob Hope, is about as inflexible and ponderous as the garment its title describes.
 And everybody connected with it might be forgiven for trying to claim an out."
 He also wrote: "Miss Hepburn's Russian affectations and accent are simply horrible, and Mr. Hope's wistful efforts with feeble gags to hold his franchise as a funny man are downright sad.
 The notion of these two characters falling rapturously, romantically in love is virtually revolting.
 If this was meant to be a travesty, it is."

 In a 1972 interview, Italian actress Rossella Falk said that Garbo was "unhappy with Hepburn because she made a movie called 'The Iron Petticoat'.
 The film was a parody on 'Ninotchka', and Garbo thought the Hepburn film was the worst film that she had ever seen."

+Filmink argued Hope did not have the script rewritten enough.